nathanbrittin/Natural-Product-Bioactivity-Classification/README.md

 <img src="/figures/supp_fig_1_spectral_intensity_impact.png" width="800">

 ****
+Using 200 in-silico generated spectra, the intensity of the peaks was generated both descending in intensity for each peak and with a randomized intensity.
+The fingerprints were generated for all of them and then a cosine similarity score was generated between the descending and randomized verisons.
+The similarity between the fingerprints has a mean of 99.99% similarity with only 2 fingerprints dropping below 99% similarity.

+The intensity of each fragment is simply a descending integer beginning at 100 for the smallest fragment and decreasing by 1 for each subsequent fragment.
+This does not impact the molecular fingerprint prediction done by SIRIUS 5 as shown in Supplemental Figure 1.
+Molecular fingerprints are generated irrespective of the intensity of the fragments, or so we have observed.

 ### 3. Molecular Fingerprint Generation:

 - The fragmented spectra are processed using SIRIUS 5, which converts the spectral data into molecular fingerprints (MFPs) by generating a fragmentation tree and analyzing the pattern to predict the presence of 3,778 different substructures or properties.
 These fingerprints act as condensed representations of the compounds' structural features.